 Fig. 6 | A precision medicine approach to the treatment and management of patients with brain tumours.
-Serving as a ‘biological prism’, the use of artificial intelligence (AI) and machine learning (ML) approaches should enable the integration of separate data streams at critical points in the patient journey; providing an unprecedented level of comprehensive decision-making to guide the selection of the most appropriate treatment.
-The knowledge gained through the management of each patient should be analysed iteratively over time, enabling constant refinement and improvements in clinical decision-making.
+Serving as a ‘biological prism’, the use of artificial intelligence (AI) and machine learning (ML) approaches should enable the integration of separate data streams at critical points in the patient journey; providing an unprecedented level of comprehensive decision-making to guide the selection of the most appropriate treatment. and support management The knowledge gained through the management of each patient should be analysed iteratively over time, enabling constant refinement and improvements in clinical decision-making.